JosephCatrambone/aruco3/README.md

 A pure Rust implementation of Aruco and AprilTag detection/pose estimation.
 Ported from the excellent https://github.com/damianofalcioni/js-aruco2 library and using a lightly modified version of the IPPE algorithm as implemented in https://github.com/tobycollins/IPPE.

-Detection and quad estimation work well.
-Pose estimation is broken, but I will continue to pour my rapidly dwindling sanity into it to find a solution.
+Detection and quad estimation work well in most cases.
+Pose estimations are consistent with what the OpenCV solution reports, though we still need to handle lens distortion.

 See webcam_kamera or webcam_nokhwa for usage.